 If you’ve been receiving strange phone calls about debts you don’t recognize or alerts from your bank account that indicate potential fraud, it’s imperative to understand that these are signs that your identity has been compromised.
-Unfortunately, this can be a very difficult matter to navigate, and you may be left with a considerable amount of damages as a result.
+Unfortunately, this can be a very difficult matter to navigate, and you may be left with a considerable amount of damage as a result.
+Identity theft can create significant financial and emotional harm for victims, as it can result in financial losses, drops in credit score, reputational damage, and even impact your peace of mind.
 However, it’s imperative to understand that you may be able to seek compensation for the damages you’ve suffered.
 The following blog explores who can be held responsible for the dissemination of your sensitive information, what damages you are eligible to recover, and why working with a Michigan identity theft lawyer is in your best interest.

 However, if another party is responsible for failing to protect your personal information, thus allowing it to be accessed by thieves, they can face liability.
 This is because these entities are required to protect these sensitive details, and if they fail to do so, they can be responsible for the damages you’ve incurred as a result.